yukimyg/black-hole-image/CONTRIBUTING.md

 ## Issues

-We are accepting the following Issue.
+I am accepting the following Issue.

 - Feature request
   - Ideas are a valuable source of contributions others can make